|

 right-field roof between the light standard and the end of the upper deck.

 the pitcher was Paul Foytack.
-(This was actually the first out-of-the-park
+(This was the first out-of-the-park

-the upper deck bleachers in centerfield - something no player had ever
+the upper deck bleachers in centerfield at Briggs Stadium - something no player had ever

-done even once - both landing high above the 400 foot sign in the left-centerfield
+done even once.
+Both of those home runs landed high above the 400 foot sign in the left-centerfield

 bleachers.